logician22/energy-talking-points/src/pages/documents/alex-epstein-congressional-testimony-for-may-19-2021.md

 Penalizing US oil and gas even more than we already do will harm America and harm most of the world.
 The only people it won't harm are the leaders of dictatorships that seek to overtake America, such as China.

-China has a clear strategy of running its economy on fossil fuels, while encouraging others to run on inferior, unreliable solar and wind--that is made using Chinese fossil fuels, which produce 85% of Chinese energy.[^24]
+China has a clear strategy of running its economy on fossil fuels, while encouraging others to run on inferior, unreliable solar and wind—that is made using Chinese fossil fuels, which produce 85% of Chinese energy.[^24]

-China's electricity grid is overwhelmingly low-cost, reliable coal--a major reason why China generates 5 times more industrial electricity than we do.
+China's electricity grid is overwhelmingly low-cost, reliable coal — a major reason why China generates 5 times more industrial electricity than we do.
 In 2020 China added 38 GW of coal plants and has 247 GW[^25] (enough to power 3 Texases) in development.
 All designed to last 40+ years.[^26]

-In 2020 they imported record amounts of oil--and announced a 25-year partnership with Iran to get more oil.
-In just the next 4 years China is planning 15,000 miles of new oil/gas pipelines--enough to travel halfway around the world--along with new oil refineries and new gas processing facilities.[^27]
+In 2020 they imported record amounts of oil—and announced a 25-year partnership with Iran to get more oil.
+In just the next 4 years China is planning 15,000 miles of new oil/gas pipelines — enough to travel halfway around the world—along with new oil refineries and new gas processing facilities.[^27]

 America is not being a leader by punishing our ultra-productive oil and gas industry and rewarding the China-based, unreliable solar-and-wind industry.
-We are being a sucker--a sucker whose economy and security will collapse.
+We are being a sucker — a sucker whose economy and security will collapse.

 It's not too late to change course.
-If we liberate every energy industry, including oil, gas, coal, and nuclear, America can make the world a better place to live--and continue being a prosperous and secure country for generations to come.
+If we liberate every energy industry, including oil, gas, coal, and nuclear, America can make the world a better place to live — and continue being a prosperous and secure country for generations to come.
 I welcome your questions.

 ## 5-minute spoken testimony